-Even though the slope of a linear de and curve is constant, the elasticity is not.
-The reason is that the slope is the ratio of changes in the two variables, whereas the elasticity is the ratio of percentage changes in the two variables.
-You can see this most easily by looking at Table 5.1.
-This table shows th of demand using the midpoint method discussed earlier At points with low price and high quantity, the demand curve is inelastic.
+Even though the slope of a linear demand

+curve is constant, the elasticity is not.
+The reason is that the slope is the ratio of changes in the two variables, whereas the elasticity is the tratio precentage changes in the two variables.
+You can see this most easily by always the case.
+An example of a demand curve in Figure 5.5 and calculates the price elasticity of demand using the midpoint method discussed earlier.
+At points with low price and high quantity, the demand curve is inelastic.
 At points with a high price and low quantity, the demand curve is elastic.
-The explanation for this fact comes from the arithmetic of to this latt consistent of the mainteel of percentage changes.
+The explanation for this fact comes from the arithmetic of percentage changes.
 When the price is low and consumers are buying a lot, a \$1 price increase and 2-unit reduction in quantity demanded constitutes a large percentage increase in the price and a small percentage decrease in quantity demanded, resulting in a small elasticity.
-By contrast, when the price is high and consumers are not buying much, the same \$1 price increase and 2-unit reduction in quantity demanded constitutes a small percentage increase in the price and a large parternage increase in the price and a angu-parternage decrease in quantity demanded, resulting in a large elasticity.
+By contrast, when the price is high and consumers are not buying much, the same \$1 price increase and 2-unit reduction in quantity demanded constitutes a small percentage increase in the price and a large percentage increase in the price and a large percentage decrease in quantity demanded resulting in a large elasticity.
 Table 5.1 also presents total revenue at each point on the demand curve.
-These numbers illustrate the relationship between total revenue and elasticity.
-When the price is \$1, for instance, demand is inelastic and a price increase to \$2 raises total revenue When the price is \$5, demand is elastic and a price increase to \$6 reduces total revenue Between \$3 and \$4, demand is exactly unit elastic and total revenue is the same at these two prices.
+These numbers illustrate the relationship between numbers quartate the relationarily between total levenue and elasticity.
+When the price is \$1, for instance, demand is inelastic and a price increase to \$2 raises total revenue.
+When the price is \$5, demand is elastic and a price increase to \$6 reduces total revenue.